Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "Then we must defend it ourselves," Poise-and-Wisdom said.
 "And our means are far less."

 "The weakness of Key.
 We knew this from the beginning.
-Poetic…in a twisted way."
+Poetic... in a twisted way."

 "They might just succeed due to those weaknesses.
 No planetary shields, no nervejam grid.
-No nuclear-scale weaponry…the entire *reason* we built Key so far out was to see the threat coming and, possibly, relocate.
+No nuclear-scale weaponry... the entire *reason* we built Key so far out was to see the threat coming and, possibly, relocate.
 Yet we barely noticed their surveillance!
 We will not have *time* to re-sync and shift to an alternate Key."

 Zero indicated agreement, and gestured for Dusk to continue.